versha-pradhan/qa-genai-on-internal-docs/README.md

 #### Introduction
 This is a Generative AI app that answers questions based on the contents of https://en.wikipedia.org/wiki/Quality_assurance.
 The contents of this wiki page are downloaded as a pdf document and the pdf document is convertered into faiss vector using ada embedding.
 Following langchain modules are used for doing this:

-from langchain.document_loaders import PyPDFLoader from langchain.embeddings.openai import OpenAIEmbeddings from langchain.vectorstores import FAISS
+> from langchain.document_loaders import PyPDFLoader
+> from langchain.embeddings.openai import OpenAIEmbeddings
+> from langchain.vectorstores import FAISS

 To build the gpt-3.5 turbo llm powered question-answer private chatbot, following langchain modules are used:

-from langchain.chat_models import AzureChatOpenAI from langchain.chains.qa_with_sources import load_qa_with_sources_chain
+> from langchain.chat_models import AzureChatOpenAI
+> :wqfrom langchain.chains.qa_with_sources import load_qa_with_sources_chain

 This program is written in python and needs jupyter notebook to run.
 Instructions to install jupyter notebook are listed below.

 #### Requirements:
+Download and setup python from https://www.python.org/downloads/.
+Install jupyter notebook if not already install:
+> pip install notebook

 All the required python packages are listed in the requirements.txt file.
 Contents of the requirements.txt file:

-notebook
-openai
+* openai
-langchain
+* langchain
-pypdf
+* pypdf
-tiktoken
+* tiktoken
-json
-os
-python-dotenv
+* python-dotenv
-faiss-cpu
+* faiss-cpu

 To install the required python packages, run the following command.
 If you don't have pip installed, then follow the instructions from https://pip.pypa.io/en/stable/installation/ website.
 > pip install -r requirements.txt